parisholley/wordpress-fantastic-elasticsearch/README.txt

 == Changelog ==

 = 2.0.0 =
+* WARNING: This is a major release, any custom work (API, faceting) may not work.
+If you have not customized, you should have a flawless upgrade.
+Please test in a development environment first and report any problems.
 * Large cleanup effort
 * Unit tests to adhere to STRICT 5.3, 5.4, 5.5 compatability
 * Integeration tests to ensure intended behavior with ElasticSearch 0.20.6 and 0.90.2